Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-afc.md

 ## L3.
 LLM 101: How to Babysit Jack-Jack?

-During our [CTFRadio interview](https://ctfradi.ooo/2025/07/22/01D-team-atlantas-aixcc-final-submission.html), Yan mentioned that Shellfish had to babysit their LLMs.
+During our [CTFRadio interview](https://ctfradi.ooo/2025/07/22/01D-team-atlantas-aixcc-final-submission.html), Yan mentioned that Shellfish had to babysit LLMs for their agents.
-The analogy resonates: LLMs are like [Jack-Jack Parr from The Incredibles](https://the-incredibles.fandom.com/wiki/Jack-Jack_Parr)— a superpowered infant with multiple, unpredictable abilities that even his superhero parents don't fully understand.
+The analogy resonates: LLMs are like [Jack-Jack Parr from Incredibles](https://the-incredibles.fandom.com/wiki/Jack-Jack_Parr)— a superpowered baby with multiple, unpredictable abilities that even his superhero parents don't fully understand.

 {{< image src="images/blog/afc/llm-babysitting.png" width="1000" position="center" class="img-fluid" >}}